huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

   + **time_base**: Automatically delete the earliest messages.
   + **produce_reject**: Stop producing new messages.

-* `dumping` - (Optional, Bool, ForceNew) Specifies whether to enable dumping.
+* `dumping` - (Optional, Bool, ForceNew) Specifies whether to enable message dumping.
   Changing this creates a new instance resource.

 * `enable_auto_topic` - (Optional, Bool, ForceNew) Specifies whether to enable automatic topic creation.
 If automatic topic creation is enabled, a topic will be automatically created with 3 partitions and 3 replicas when a message is produced to or consumed from a topic that does not exist.
+  The default value is false.
   Changing this creates a new instance resource.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the Kafka instance.

 * `tags` - (Optional, Map) The key/value pairs to associate with the DMS Kafka instance.

-* `cross_vpc_accesses` - (Optional, List) Specifies the access information of cross-VPC.
+* `cross_vpc_accesses` - (Optional, List) Specifies the cross-VPC access information.
   The [object](#dms_cross_vpc_accesses) structure is documented below.

 * `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the instance.
 Valid values are *prePaid*